ThopThiruTech18/thop-thiru-tech/README.md

 ## Local Development

-Open `index.html` in a web browser to view locally.
+Open `index.html` in a web browser to view locally.# thop-thiru-tech